Alex Kirilloff Player Props: Twins vs. Tigers

 - The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in the league.

-- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.45).
+- The Tigers have a 4.43 team ERA that ranks 21st across all MLB pitching staffs.

-- Tigers pitchers combine to give up 87 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Tigers pitchers combine to surrender 89 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- In his last time out on Saturday, the left-hander went six innings against the Minnesota Twins, allowing two earned runs while surrendering two hits.
+- The righty last pitched on Monday against the Kansas City Royals, when he tossed six innings, allowing three earned runs while giving up six hits.

-- The 25-year-old has put up an ERA of 6.82, with 8.3 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .286 batting average against him.
+- In four games this season, the 23-year-old has an ERA of 5.59, with 8.8 strikeouts per nine innings.
+Opponents are batting .216 against him.

 © 2023 Data Skrive.
 All rights reserved.